Oral B vs Sonicare. Want to find out the answer quick?

 The Philips Sonicare for Kids Electric Toothbrush is one of the most popular children’s electric toothbrushes on .
 Amazon.
 It has a 2 minute timer which I think is essential on any electric toothbrush.
 It is also has bluetooth connectivity to the Philips Sonicare App.
 The Philips app in my view is not as good as the Oral-B’s however it is a lot more reliable.

-Currently the Philips retails for Out of stock which is pretty pricey.
+Currently the Philips retails for which is pretty pricey.
 I would personally go for the Oral-B Frozen kids electric toothbrush purely for the price.

 UK Electric toothbrush Comparisons

 UK – Top of the Range – Oral B vs Sonicare

 Comparison of Features: Oral-B Genius 8000 vs Philips Sonicare DiamondClean

 In terms of appearance and styling the Philips Sonicare Diamondclean is the clear winner.
 The Diamondclean electric toothbrush handle is sleek and stylish and the charging station is novel as it is shaped like a glass cup.
 Functionality wise the Oral-B Genius 8000 is the clear winner as it has more features.